aconstlink/natus_suites/README.md

 Does the same as the last test but also lets the user choose a post processing shader from a list in the ui.
 This time, the shaders are imported and loaded from a file.
 When the shader is loaded into the engine, it is completely newly compiled and provided to the run-time, so shaders can be changed during run-time.
 The changed shader is loaded automatically if the changed file is saved on the disc.
 No user interaction required.
 ![Post2]( images/post3.jpg )
 ## 51_3_post_process_fxaa
+Not properly working and is work in progress.
 ## 52_time_measure
+Placeholder